open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-githubissues.md

 Now when you make changes to files on your local machine, you are actually making changes to files in your new branch.
 If you switch back to master, the files on your local machine revert to how they were before you made changes, since you are no longer on the new branch created.

-**TIP**: The default branch in your repository is called master.
+Hint: The default branch in your repository is called master.
 Keeping the master branch clean of any changes is a good practice so if you make any changes you don't want, you may revert back.

 Now you can go and make the proposed changes to your local files.

-**NOTE**: It's important that you are on the new branch, make sure you are on the correct branch with `git checkout branch-name` before committing.
+Note: It's important that you are on the new branch, make sure you are on the correct branch with `git checkout branch-name` before committing.
 Use `git branch` to make sure you are on the correct branch.

 If you're still confused, that's quite alright.
 The data flow of GitHub can be quite challenging at first.
 See this diagram below.
 For better context, the new branch you just made is inside your "Forked Github IO".